clucas26e4/riesz-logic/README.md

 ---

-Many thanks to Olivier Laurent, the main contributor to [OLlibs](https://github.com/olaure01/ollibs) that was very helpful for this project.
+Many thanks to Olivier Laurent, the main contributor of [OLlibs](https://github.com/olaure01/ollibs) that was very helpful for this project.